 Raspberry Pi Projects For Beginners

 The Foundation is keen on making this a solid platform for learning.
-To that end, they’ve designed and documented more projects to help you get started than I can discuss, but do go check them out!
-They’ve also prepared dozens of separate tutorials on the most popular software, workflows and peripherals over on the Raspberry Pi website.
+To that end, it’s designed and documented more projects to help you get started than can be discussed, but do go check them out!
+There are also dozens of separate tutorials on the most popular software, workflows and peripherals over on the Raspberry Pi website.

-So you’ve legally gathered dozens of your favorite movies, definitely purchased hundreds of TV shows, appropriately paid the big music labels for each and every song in your collection, and now you want to stream it/share it/bing it in every room of your house.
+So you’ve legally gathered dozens of your favorite movies, definitely purchased hundreds of TV shows, appropriately paid the big music labels for each and every song in your collection.
+Now you want to stream it/share it/bing it in every room of your house.
 How?

 You could walk down the beaten path and just buy a box to do it for you, but that’s not why you’re reading this article, is it?
 Be bold!
 Make your own Raspberry Pi media center and say NO to off-the-shelf solutions: